The-International-Screeps-Bot/The-International-Open-Source/README.md

 Please read the about section before installing and using this bot.

+First you'll want to download the repository.
+It's the big green button that says code - you can't miss it.

 ### NPM

-First install Nope Package Manager so we can install other things
+Next, if you don't have it already, install Node Package Manager so we can install other things:

 ```
 npm install
 ```

-Then when in the project folder use npm to install devDependencies in package.json
+Then, when in the project folder, you'll want to install the devDependencies like so:

 ```
 npm install --only=dev
 ```

+And that's it.
+Contact me on discord `Carson Burke A&0#6757` if you need help.

 ## Usage

 Using rollup we will translate the code into a single js file, which will be used in environments set in the screeps.json file.
 This reduces cpu usage, and compiles the code so it can be run by Screeps.

-First, rename example.screeps.json to screeps.json and fill in required information for each environment you want to run the bot in.
+First, rename example.screeps.json to screeps.json and fill in the required information for each environment you want to run the bot in.

 To then run the bot, use the command `rollup -cw --environment DEST:mmo` replacing mmo with the environment you want to compile to.
 This wiil initially compile to the environment, as well as automatically compiling and pushing to the environment on code changes.